dalguete/githooks/README.md

 about creating the hook process you want.

 # HOW TO USE THIS SCRIPT
-You can perform several operations, as detailed below:
+You can perform several operations.
+You'll see all of them share the option -y, that's used to reply yes to any prompted question.
+And the options are:

-* **`--status/-s [<hook-name> <file-name>] [-t]` (default)**.
+* **`--status/-s [<hook-name> <file-name>] [-ty]` (default)**.
 General status info with all active hooks and paths to their files.
 If no options defined, it will print all hooks info, otherwise only those ones that make a match. '-t' means look only in trackedhooks/ folder.
 The status report also includes info about current structure.

-* **`--init`**.
+* **`--init [-y]`**.
 Creates the basic structure, as defined above.
 The next is performed:

   * Remove+Add the _.sh script.
   * Remove+Add the linked trackedhooks/ folder.
   * Transform all active hook files into the new chaining version.

-* **`--destroy`**.
+* **`--destroy [-y]`**.
 Reverts the creation of the new structure, New files and folders will be removed.
 Active hooks will be kept as active, but in case more than one file has been detected, only the '00default' will be used.
 Other files will be left their respective folders, ones won't be removed to preserve your data. trackedhooks/ folder and _.sh script will be removed.

+* **`--on/-1 <hook-name> [-y]`**.
+Activate a given hook given the hook type.
+It just deals with the link file, the one that points to the _.sh script.

+* **`--off/-0 <hook-name> [-y]`**.
+Deactivate a given hook given the hook type.
+It just deals with the link file, the one that points to the _.sh script.

-* **`--add/-a <hook-name> <file-name> [-t] [--do-edit]`**.
+* **`--add/-a <hook-name> <file-name> [-ty] [--do-edit]`**.
 Creates a new hook file, given the hook type and the file name.
 On collision, it will ask before proceed.
 The option '-t' means create it in the trackedhooks/ folder, whenever possible.
 When no options given, the command will respond with an error and possible options.
-On success, the route to the new file will be printed and your favorite editor opened, if the option '--do-edit' is set too
+On success, the file wll be created/recreated and your favorite editor opened, if the option '--do-edit' is set too.

-* **`--edit/-e <hook-name> <file-name> [-t]`**.
+* **`--edit/-e <hook-name> <file-name> [-ty] [--do-add]`**.
 Let you edit a given hook file, given the hook type and the file name.
 It uses the favorite editor set.
 The option '-t' means search in the trackedhooks/ folder, whenever possible.
 When no options given, the command will respond with an error and possible options.
+In case the file does not exist, you can create it there by using the option --do-add.

-* **`--delete/-d <hook-name> <file-name> [-t]`**.
+* **`--delete/-d <hook-name> <file-name> [-ty]`**.
 Delete a given hook file, given the hook type and the file name.
 The option '-t' means search in the trackedhooks/ folder, whenever possible.
 When no options given, the command will respond with an error and possible options.

+# EXPORTED VARIABLES
+There are some vars you can set to alter some settings.
+Those are:

+* **`TRACKEDHOOKS_FOLDERNAME`**.
+Used to change the name of the trackedhooks/ folder to something custom.

+* **`TRIGGERSCRIPT_FILENAME`**.
+Used to change the name of the generated triggering script.

+* **`DEFAULT_EXTENSION`**.
+Used to change extension used for already existing scripts in local when moved to the new location.

+* **`NO_COLORS`**.
+Used to deactivate colored messages.